DUI Defense

 • Chemical Testing: In most jurisdictions, you may be asked to take a breathalyzer test or a blood test to measure your blood alcohol concentration (BAC).
 Refusing these tests can have consequences, such as license suspension, but the penalties for refusal vary by state.

-• Contact an Attorney: As soon as possible, contact a DUI attorney with experience in handling DUI cases.
+• Contact an Attorney: As soon as possible, contact a DUI lawyer in Sarasota with experience in handling DUI cases.
 They can provide guidance specific to your situation and protect your rights throughout the legal process.

 • Understand the Charges: Your attorney will help you understand the charges against you, the potential consequences, and the legal process you will face.